CJF91/team3/README.md

 `save(containerName, document, [documentId])`

 Returns the saved document containing its new id in the `id` field.

+#####Upsert a document:
+`upsert(containerName, document, matchKey)`

+Returns the saved document containing its new (or old) id in the `id` field.
+An upsert will either update the document if a matching one exists or will insert a new one.
+The `matchKey` matched against documents until one is found to have the specified value in the given `document`.

 #####Remove an existing document:
 `removeDocument(containerName, documentId)`